mendix/docs/content/en/docs/appstore/connectors/opc-ua.md

 * **NodeId** –  the ID of the node you want to write to

   {{% alert color="info" %}}Use the full node ID as referenced by the OPC UA Server.
 This is generally a combination of the namespace URI and identifier but can have different variations.
 You can find this in most OPC UA Clients (including the Unified Automation Client), and the **Browse** function returns this same value for each node.
-Example "ns=4;id=3".{{% /alert %}}
+Example, `ns=4;id=3`.{{% /alert %}}

 * **Value to write** – the new value which you want to set for this node; can be any supported type (see the limitations for all types that are currently supported)